Giardia & Toxoplasmosis: Common Protozoan Parasites Seen in Dogs and Cats

 Conclusion

-Through this article we hope to have informed pet owners about Giardia and Toxoplasmosis in pets, how to recognize an infection, and what can be done to prevent a (re)infection.
-We also hope we have cleared up some confusion that some people may have about toxoplasmosis in relation to being pregnant.
+Through this article, we hope to have informed pet owners about Giardia and Toxoplasmosis in pets, how to recognise an infection, and what can be done to prevent a reinfection.
+We also hope it has helped clear up any confusion about toxoplasmosis and pregnancy, so pet owners can feel reassured and well prepared.

 If you would like to know more about our pet care services feel free to contact our team.
 They will be happy to help.